greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > "Specific journals publish articles in a focused topic area, while others publish articles that cover many topics.
 Likewise, some journals have a publication rate of at most hundreds of papers per year, while others publish at a rate of at least ten thousand papers per year.
 Accounting for these characteristics, we designed two approaches - one centered on manuscripts and another centered on journals."  << this could use some unpacking and/or reorganizing of details found later in this section--as I understand it, the variation in journals' topical breadth motivates the development of a manuscript-focused classifier (so that topically similar papers appearing in generalist journals do not get obscured) and the variation in journals' publication rates motivates a journal-focused classifier (so that high-output journals do not overwhelm more selective or less popular journals).

-**We recognize that this section is a bit dense and have updated our manuscript to unpack this explanation.**
+**We agree with the reviewer that this section was unduly dense, and we have revised the manuscript to more clearly unpack this explanation.**

 ```diff
 + Training models to identify which journal publishes similar articles is challenging as not all journals are the same.